 2. Footwear – hiking boots and sandals

-Also, don’t forget good quality natural fiber hiking socks, to wear under your boots/shoes and also at night if you get cold feet.
+Also, don’t forget good quality natural fiber hiking socks, to wear under your boots/shoes and also at night if you get cold feet, especially when tent camping.
 We prefer Merino wool socks for their natural anti-stink and sweat-wicking properties.

 3. Sleeping bag and sleeping pad

 You’ll need to bring a sleeping bag on most camping trips, so it makes sense to get a good quality one that will stand the test of time.
 Unless you intend to camp in conditions below freezing, or in winter, then for most people a good quality three-season sleeping bag will be perfect for camping trips.

 To add comfort to your sleeping arrangement, I also suggest getting a sleeping pad, that will insulate you from the cold of the ground, and also provide some padding to help get a good night’s sleep when the ground is uneven.

 Sleeping pads are differentiated by their ‘R-value’, that is, the amount of insulation they offer.
 Personally, I am unlikely to go camping again without having a nice inflatable sleeping pad with me – I tend to get cold at night, and like a good night’s sleep to recover from the day’s adventures, so this is a must!

 A less-optimal alternative to an inflatable sleeping pad if you’re new to camping and on a budget is to take your yoga mat with you camping (assuming you have one) – it won’t protect from uneven ground but will provide an element of insulation.